Hatsukoi (Hikaru Utada album): Promotion

 Although the album did not receive any live performances prior to its release, it was set to spawn up to five singles prior to its release; of which all five reached the top 10 on the Billboard Japan Hot 100.

-Two performances were performed on Japanese TV: On June 30, 2018, she performed "Play a Love Song", "Anata" and "Hatsukoi" at NHK's SONGS.
-On July 14, she performed "Hatsukoi" at TBS's Ongaku no Hi 2018.
+Two performances were performed on Japanese TV: On June 30, 2018, they performed "Play a Love Song", "Anata" and "Hatsukoi" at NHK's SONGS.
+On July 14, they performed "Hatsukoi" at TBS's Ongaku no Hi 2018.
 A TV documentary produced by NHK showing Utada's recording and producing process of the album was aired on June 16.
-In September 17, she performed "Chikai" live on Music Station Super FES 2018.
+In September 17, they performed "Chikai" live on Music Station Super FES 2018.

 Singles

 On July 10, 2017, the album's first single "Ōzora de Dakishimete" was released as a digital download.
 The song was used as a tie-in for Suntory Water campaign starring Utada, starting on June 10.
 The album's second single "Forevermore" was released as a digital download on July 28, along with its music video.
-The song was used as a tie-in for the TBS dorama Gomen, Aishiteru, her first single used in a drama of a commercial TV station since "Eternally - Drama Mix-" in 2008.
+The song was used as a tie-in for the TBS dorama Gomen, Aishiteru, their first single used in a drama of a commercial TV station since "Eternally - Drama Mix-" in 2008.

 On December 8, 2017, the album's third single "Anata" was released as a digital download along with its corresponding promotional music video.
-The song was used as a tie-in for the movie Destiny: The Tale of Kamakura, and has been featured in a Sony campaign to promote a wireless headphone line, in which she herself also appeared.
+The song was used as a tie-in for the movie Destiny: The Tale of Kamakura, and has been featured in a Sony campaign to promote a wireless headphone line, in which Utada personally made an appearance in.

 On April 25, 2018, the album's fourth single, "Play a Love Song", was released as a digital download.
 It was being used as a tie-in for Tennensui Suntory Water.
 Shortly afterwards, the album's fifth single and title track "Hatsukoi" was released on May 30.
 The song has been used in the dorama Hana Nochi Hare ~Hanadan Next Season~ as an image song.
 It is the second song Utada delivers to the Hana Yori Dango drama series, after "Flavor of Life" in 2007.

 "Chikai", along with its English-language counterpart "Don't Think Twice", served as the theme song to the Square Enix video game Kingdom Hearts III.
 The song and the English version "Don't Think Twice" was released as a B-side of the single "Face My Fears" as a CD single on January 18, 2019.

 "Too Proud" was announced as a single on November 6, 2018.
 A remix of the song, called Too Proud (L1 Remix), was released as the A-side featuring Asian rappers XZT, Suboi and EK, each one singing their verses in their first language.
 It coincides with the first date of Hikaru Utada Laughter in the Dark Tour 2018.